-Street Child has appointed Zac Hussain as its senior fundraising advisor to lead on all Zakatable campaigns within the organisation.
+Street Child has appointed Zac Hussain as its Director of Central Fundraising to lead on all Zakatable campaigns within the organisation.

 Zac Hussain was the former Director at Muslim Aid and comes with a wealth of experience in leading Zakatable campaigns.
 Zac has also worked with a consortium of prominent Muslim NGO’s, British Muslim communities as well as Islamic experts to develop and implement a fit for purpose Zakat Guidelines.